cafe-desktop/clib/README.md

-* A new type, GInitiallyUnowned, has been introduced, which is intended to serve as a common implementation of the 'floating reference' concept that is e.g. used by GtkObject.
+* A new type, GInitiallyUnowned, has been introduced, which is intended to serve as a common implementation of the 'floating reference' concept that is e.g. used by CtkObject.
 Note that changing the inheritance hierarchy of a type can cause problems for language bindings and other code which needs to work closely with the type system.
 Therefore, switching to GInitiallyUnowned should be done